 24. Never stop asking questions

-Getting to know your clients and developing real relationships is key.
-Ask what they do for a living, what their vacation plans are, what their goals are, and anything else you might think to ask.
-You can even ask them what motivates them!
-If they share something important (a specific goal, an important life milestone, etc.), make a note of it in their contact log in your fitness software and schedule a reminder for yourself to follow up with them.
+Developing real relationships with your clients is key.
+Ask what they do for a living, what their vacation plans are, what their goals are, or what motivates them!
+If they share something important (a specific goal, an important life milestone, etc.), make a note of it in their contact log in your fitness software and schedule a reminder to follow up with them.

-25. Let members get to know your instructors and personal trainers
+25. Give members the chance to get to know your instructors and personal trainers

-You can make your clients feel like they’re part of the studio family with behind the scenes peeks on social media.
-Test how well members know the instructors with fun challenges.
+Show clients they’re part of your studio family with behind-the-scenes peeks on social media.
+Test how well members know instructors with fun challenges, too.
 One of our favorites?
-Posting baby photos of your instructors and trainers and offering a prize to the first person who is able to guess who is who.
+Post baby photos of your instructors and trainers and offer a prize to the first person who guesses correctly.

-26. Give back to the community with a charity challenge
+26. Give back to the community with a charity event or challenge

-Offer incentives to come to class while helping the community at the same time.
-Our favorite ideas include giving a set amount of money to a worthy cause for each person who checks into class, offering a retail discount for each canned good that clients bring with them to class, or even making a donation for every five reviews that clients post on Google or Yelp.
-Make sure you promote on social media and have your instructors and personal trainers spread the word in their regularly scheduled classes and sessions.
+Offer incentives to come to class while helping your broader community.
+Some ideas: Give a set dollar amount based on attendance (e.g., $10 per client), offer a retail discount for each canned good clients bring to class, or make a donation for every five reviews received on Google or Yelp.
+Promote on social media and have your instructors and personal trainers spread the word in their regularly scheduled classes and sessions.

 27. Mail handwritten notes

 A personal touch goes a long way!
 You don’t need to have a special promotion going on.
 You, your instructors, or your personal trainers can mail notes to your clients to show appreciation and recognize their hard work!
 Another idea: Leave notes or positive affirmations on your clients’ cars while they’re in class.
-When they head home, they’ll love that you took the time to think of them, and a little positive reinforcement goes a long way.
+When they head home, they’ll love that you took the time to think of them.
+Plus, a little positive reinforcement goes a long way.

 28. Offer master classes/workshops

-If you have a solid group of members who seem hungry for more challenges, offer them a chance to do so with an intensive lesson.
+If you have a solid group of members who seem hungry for more of a challenge, offer an intensive or workshop series.
 Feel like there’s never enough time to focus on proper form?
-Adding an occasional Master Class on Form to your schedule allows instructors the opportunity to work with members in a focused group.
-It’s a good idea to set a minimum number of classes that members have to have taken before they can sign up for these Master Classes.
-This has the added bonus of motivating new students to sign up for more classes quickly so they don’t miss out!
+Dedicate a master class to form and give your instructors the opportunity to work with members in a focused group.
+Set a minimum number of classes members have to take before they can sign up.
+This has the added bonus of motivating new students to up their attendance.

 29. Celebrate client birthdays

-Make a deal with clients that if they book class on their birthdays, they can choose the warm-up, pick the music, or receive a free class/retail discount.
-You could even sing Happy Birthday while stretching.
+If clients book a class on their birthdays, ask them to choose the warmup, pick the class playlist, or receive a free class/retail discount.
+Make sure to sing Happy Birthday, too.